Lyme Park: Exterior

 The house is the largest in Cheshire, measuring overall 190 ft by 130 ft round a courtyard plan.
 The older part is built in coursed, squared buff sandstone rubble with sandstone dressings; the later work is in ashlar sandstone.
 The whole house has a roof of Welsh slates.
 The symmetrical north face is of 15 bays in three storeys; its central bay consists of a slightly protruding gateway.
 The arched doorway in this bay has Doric columns with a niche on each side.

 Above the doorway are three more Doric columns with a pediment, and above this are three further columns.
 Over all this are four further columns with an open pediment bearing an image of Minerva.
-The architectural historian Nikolaus Pevsner referred to this gateway as "the craziest Elizabethan frontispiece".
+The architectural historian Nikolaus Pevsner referred to this gateway as "the craziest Elizabethan frontispiece."
 The endmost three bays on each side project slightly forwards.
-The ground floors of the three outer bays on each side are rusticated, and their upper storeys are divided by large Corinthian pilasters.
-The west front is also in three storeys, with nine bays, the outer two bays on each side projecting forward.
+The ground floors of the three outer bays on each side are rusticated, and their upper storeys are divided by large Composite pilasters.
+The west front is also in three storeys, with nine bays; the outer two bays on each side project forward.
 The ground floor is rusticated and the upper floors are smooth.